What is the Rebus Community?

 - You will communicate with us, to help us better understand the pain points, questions, and problems you run into.

 - You’ll share your knowledge directly with others participating in the community.

 - You’ll help spread the word about creating Open Textbooks.

 Read more about our approach and what we ask of collaborators on our blog.

-What are the expectations if I make my open textbook with help from the Rebus Community?
+What are the expectations if I make or contribute to an open textbook with help from the Rebus Community?

 Help and Support

-If you need help with any aspect of the Rebus Community, you can post a question in “Help & Tech Support” where community members (including staff) will respond.
-We also hold monthly Rebus Office Hours.
-This is an hourlong Google hangout, and you can talk to us, ask questions, and connect with others working on Open Textbook projects.
-Sign up here.
+If you need help with any aspect of the Rebus Community, you can post a question in the Rebus Forum where community members (including staff) will respond.
+You can also email us at email@example.com.